[Introduction] Building the Linux kernel

 Prepare for the build

-There are several ways to build, but this time I
+There are several ways to build, but this time we CentOS 7 will build on

 First, let's download the kernel source code.

-The kernel is available at the link below (or a mirror site of this site).
+The kernel is available at the link below (or a mirror site of this website).

 The Linux Kernel Archives